 EOF performed routine check-ups that included testing, screening, and treatment for some of Africa’s most prevalent diseases.

-We served over 1000 patients and local members through our programs, making the event an overwhelming success.
+We served over 1000 patients and counting through our Free Medical Outreach programs, making it an overwhelming success.
 We hope and plan to continue these programs and make a lasting impact on underserved communities in Africa.

 How to Get Involved